RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 ## Federate Metrics to OpenShift Monitoring
+A `ServiceMonitor` is meant to tell Prometheus what metrics to scrape.
+Typically we use a `ServiceMonitor` or `PodMonitor` per application.
+Another thing that a ServiceMonitor can do is define a prometheus instance for federation.

-Create a ServiceMonitor in OpenShift Monitoring to scrape from Kong
+Create a ServiceMonitor in OpenShift Monitoring to scrape Kong Metrics
 ```
 kubectl apply -f -<<EOF
 apiVersion: monitoring.coreos.com/v1